kulics/koral/book-en/document.md

 A loop structure is a program structure that is set up when a function needs to be executed repeatedly in a program.
 It is a condition in the loop body that determines whether to continue executing a function or to exit the loop.

-In Koral, the loop structure is represented by the while syntax, where the while is followed by a judgment condition, and the branch after the do keyword is executed when the condition is `true`, and then it returns to the judgment condition for the next loop, and ends the loop when the condition is `false`.
-The do branch must be followed by an expression.
+In Koral, the loop structure is represented by the while syntax, where the while is followed by a judgment condition, and the branch after the then keyword is executed when the condition is `true`, and then it returns to the judgment condition for the next loop, and ends the loop when the condition is `false`.
+The then branch must be followed by an expression.

 This while syntax is an expression.